-- Preview Email Newsletter

 ViiV Healthcare's long-acting Cabenuva (cabotegravir + rilpivirine) for HIV demonstrates superior efficacy compared to daily oral therapy for people with adherence challenges; results published in NEJM

-- Final data from LATITUDE study show switch to long-acting injectable treatment reduced the risk of virological failure by nearly half for study participan more PR
+- Final data from LATITUDE study show switch to long-acting injectable treatment reduced the risk of virological failure by nearly half for study participants through 48 weeks, compared to those continuing more PR

 Wood relaxes even in virtual form - A combination of scent and visual stimuli boosts recovery (10)